Most popular posts

 - This is the disclosure gap worrying the SEC?

 - "We challenged the dogma, and it was incorrect"

 - Our column in the Tampa Bay Business Journal

 - Our letter in the Wall Street Journal

 Monthly Archives: June 2011

-For the seventh straight year, Texas has been voted the best state for business by Chief Exectuive magazine.
-2011’s edition of their annual survey of CEOs includes an excellent interactive map.
 The Top 10 looks familiar to us, as it constitutes most of the geography in which we have focused our investment efforts for over twenty years now, and adds to the growing list of evidence that some states understand job creation better than others.